 - Advanced infection

 In addition to these conditions, many patients may also suffer from one or multiple comorbidities.
-A scenario like this will require med surg nurses to have a full understanding of all medical issues in order to properly treat their patients.
+A scenario like this will require a med surg RN to have a full understanding of all medical issues in order to properly treat their patients.

 How Do You Get a Med Surg Nursing Job?

 One of the perks of becoming a medical-surgical nurse is the volume of job offerings for this specialty.
-With so many patients going in and out of the operating room, the demand for med surg nurses is often high and unwavering.
+With so many patients going in and out of the operating room, the demand for medical surgical nurses is often high and unwavering.

 Med surg nursing positions are also great for newly registered nurses who are looking for work.
 The number of graduates entering the nursing field continues to grow every year, and with so many med surg nursing jobs available, it’s no surprise that fresh nurses continue to move into this specialty.